sandhya-bdb/Sales-Analysis/README.md

 ## 📌 Overview

 Provide a concise description of your project here.
-This repository contains a comprehensive analysis of AAL’s sales performance in Q4 2020, identifying key trends, high-performing markets, and strategic recommendations.
+This repository contains a comprehensive analysis of AAL’s (Australian Clothing Brand) sales performance in Q4 2020, identifying key trends, high-performing markets, and strategic recommendations.

 ---